Loading Racing Stats...

 More Fantasy News

-Keselowski finished second in the Pocono 400 at Pocono Raceway Sunday afternoon.
+Keselowski finished second in the Season Finale 500 at Phoenix Raceway Sunday afternoon.

-Keselowski won the Digital Ally 400 at Kansas Speedway Saturday night.
+Keselowski finished fourth in the Hollywood Casino 400 at Kansas Speedway Sunday afternoon.